mobilecoinfoundation/mcips/text/0003-encrypted-memos.md

 But with this size, we would not be able to use multiple cryptographic primitives with 128-bit security in a single memo, which is what we would like to be able to do in applications.

+In fact, a parallel change which is planned for release in 1.2 is reducing the size of an `ETxOutRecord` by about 28 bytes.
+(This is the change that omits the compressed commitment from the amount data in a `TxOut` that fog-view returns to the user, since the user can reproduce this anyway.)
+This means that the first 28 bytes of memo are not adding any burden to Fog relative to the status quo.

 An `ETxOutRecord` size of 207 is actually 3 bytes below the threshold for 9.
-So, we are leaving 3 bytes on the table.
-It seems okay to leave a small fudge factor in case there is something we overlooked in the enclave code or some other need that arises.
+So, we are leaving 3 bytes on the table if we choose 46 byte memos.

-OTOH, we could also justify increasing the `e_memo` size to 48 bytes, so that there are 2 more bytes for future use in the memo.
-(It seems likely that we made a slight error in calculating how much smaller the `ETxOutRecord` would get due to the optimization that omits the compressed commitment.)
+We could therefore justify increasing the `e_memo` by a few bytes, so that there are a few more bytes for future use in the memo.
+(It seems likely that we made a slight error when planning the change in calculating how much smaller the `ETxOutRecord` would get due to the optimization that omits the compressed commitment.)

+OTOH, it seems okay to leave a small fudge factor in case there is something we overlooked in the enclave code or some other need that arises.

 ## Alt: Just use protobuf